EmmaAtom00/alx-airbnb-database/database-adv-script/README.md

 # Complex SQL Joins

-This directory contains SQL scripts for Task 0 of the ALX Airbnb Database Module.
+This file contains SQL scripts for Task 0 of the ALX Airbnb Database Module.

 ## Files